bndtools/bnd/biz.aQute.bnd.gradle/README.md

 _${project.distsDir}_/executable if `bundlesOnly` is `false`, and _${project.distsDir}_/runbundles/_${bndrun.name - '.bndrun'}_ if
 `bundlesOnly` is `true`.

+### bundles

+This is the collection of files to use for locating bundles during the bndrun export.
+The default is _${project.sourceSets.main.runtimeClasspath}_ plus _${project.configurations.archives.artifacts.files}_.

 ## Create a task of the `TestOSGi` type